wlzhang2020/ReasonRAG/README.md

 <h1 align="center">ReasonRAG: Enhancing Agentic RAG with Process-Supervised Reinforcement Learning</h1>

-# Overview
+💡 # Overview
 Recent advancements in outcome-supervised Reinforcement Learning (RL), exemplified by OpenAI's O1 and DeepMind's R1, have demonstrated remarkable improvements in language model (LLM) reasoning capabilities.
 Integrating outcome-supervised RL with search engines presents another promising avenue for boosting LLM reasoning.
 However, outcome-supervised RL often grapples with challenges such as sparse reward, training instability, and inefficient exploration.

 To address these limitations, process-supervised RL emerges as a compelling solution for enhancing Agentic RAG, offering the advantage of fine-grained rewards.
-We introduce ReasonRAG, a process-supervised method designed to refine Agentic RAG's strategic preferences.
+We introduce **ReasonRAG**, a process-supervised method designed to refine Agentic RAG's strategic preferences.

 Our approach consists of three key steps: